 To upload your item, you need to create a ZIP file that contains the manifest file located in the root directory and the files for your extension.
 The manifest file must specify at least the following fields:

 "name":—This name appears in the Chrome Web Store and in the Chrome browser

 "icons":—An array specifying the icons your item uses

 Your zip file may also include other images and any files that the item requires.
-The contents of the ZIP file and manifest depend on the specifics of your item; see Extension files for more details.
+The contents of the ZIP file and manifest depend on the specifics of your item.

 - Set the initial version number in the manifest to a low value, such as 0.0.0.1.
 That way, you have room to increase the version number when you upload new versions of your item.
 Each new version that you upload to the Chrome Web Store must have a larger version number than the previous version.